Introduction: What Is a Multi Zone Thermostat and Why It Matters

 - White-label mobile applications

-- Custom reporting formats
+- Custom dashboards and reporting

-- Integration with proprietary systems
+- Integration with proprietary platforms

 7. Implementation Best Practices